 Prayer Services Protocol

-• Head covering (skullcaps) must be worn by men.
-Women are also welcome to wear a head covering.
+- A head covering (kippah) must be worn by men.
+Women are also welcome to wear a kippah.
 They are available at the sanctuary entrance, next to the prayer books.

 We are fully egalitarian and have mixed seating.
 Men and women are able to sit together.